Destination · 04 of 09 Highland · Scotland 57.4778°N · 4.2247°W

 We’re a small B&B / lodge.
 Do we have the volume to make this pay back?

 Yes for the structural work, with caveats on scale.
-The £495 AI Visibility Fix lands the same schema, multilingual structure, and listings work whether you’re three rooms or thirty — and small operators often see citation rates lift faster than chains, because AI engines reward distinctive, named, single-source operators over generic chain pages.
+The Sprint lands the same schema, multilingual structure, and listings work whether you’re three rooms or thirty — and small operators often see citation rates lift faster than chains, because AI engines reward distinctive, named, single-source operators over generic chain pages.

 When can the work fit?
 Our peak is May through September.

 We deliberately schedule Highland builds into October–April.
-The £495 AI Visibility Fix needs maybe two hours of your time across three weeks — mostly photo and copy review, fine even mid-season.
-The bigger website and Direct Booking OS builds we calendar between October and March so the launch lands ahead of the May peak, not on top of it.
+The Sprint needs maybe two hours of your time across thirty days — mostly photo and copy review, fine even mid-season.
+The bigger website and CRM builds we calendar between October and March so the launch lands ahead of the May peak, not on top of it.

 Do you understand the Highlands specifically, or are you a generic UK agency?